-There are three options to get a TV signal inside an RV: satellite, cable or antenna.
-Many RVers use a combination of methods, depending on their travels and budget.
-For those who are lucky to have Internet access, there are multiple streaming services available such as Netflix, Apple iTunes and Hulu.
+There are three options to get a TV signal inside an RV: satellite, cable, or antenna.
+Many RVers use a combination of these methods, depending on their travels and budget.
+For those with Internet access, streaming services like Netflix, the iTunes store, and Hulu are great options.

-Using a satellite dish is a popular way to get reception, although individuals who choose this option should know that getting local network channels isn’t an option when you travel outside of what’s considered your local service area unless you contact your company and change your “home base.”
-This can sometimes be a hassle to get on the line and talk to a customer service rep. Most times you will be on hold long enough before you get frustrated and hang up.
+Using a satellite dish is a popular way to get reception, although individuals who choose this option should know that getting local network channels isn’t an option when you travel outside of what’s considered your local service area (unless you contact your company and change your “home base”).
+Because it requires calling, working with a customer service representative, and occasionally long hold times, this can often be a hassle.

-The best selling portable satellite antenna is the Dish Tailgater which you can purchase at Camping World for $349.
-Not only is it the best portable satellite for your RV, but can also be used for any outdoor event such as camping and tailgating.
+The best-selling portable satellite antenna is the Dish Tailgater, available at Camping World for $349.
+Not only is it ideal for your RV, but it can also be used for any outdoor event, like camping or tailgating.

 “Easiest set up available.
 Dish Network rep was super helpful and had the package and programming working in less than 20 minutes.” – Richard P. El Paso, TX

-The Dish Tailgater is the first truly automatic portable satellite antenna with full integrated antenna and software.
-It’s weather-resistant cover is perfect for most outdoor conditions and comes with a built-in security bracket.
-The Dish Tailgater is the best portable satellite for half the price of competing products.
+The Dish Tailgater is the first truly automatic, portable satellite antenna with fully integrated antenna and software.
+Its weather-resistant cover is perfect for most outdoor conditions and comes with a built-in security bracket.
+And even better, it’s roughly half the price of competing products.

 “Great product, extremely simple to setup and operate.
 Great technical support is available from Dish’s RV tech support Help line.” – Anonymous Mesa, AZ

-The VuQube Flex easily locks on with just a push of a button in only a matter of minutes.
-It’s very easy to set up and works with DIRECTV SD, DISH SD and HD and Bell TV SD and HD service.
-There’s no external power connection needed, just a single coax cable.
+In just a matter of minutes, the VuQube Flex locks on to your RV with a push of a button.
+It’s very easy to set up and works with DIRECTV SD, DISH SD and HD, and Bell TV SD and HD service.
+There’s no external power connection necessary.
+You only need a single coax cable.

-“I was greatly please to find out how easy it was to set up.
-I drive for a living and being able to get Directv on the road was a HUGE plus.
+“I was greatly pleased to find out how easy it was to set up.
+I drive for a living and being able to get DirecTV on the road was a HUGE plus.
 I was in Canada and not only could I get the upper stations, I was able to get my local stations.
 I would recommend this to anyone!” – Anonymous

 Antennas allow you to receive local broadcast channels over the air for free, mostly in full HD video.
-Camping World offers the Winegard Rayzar on sale for $39.99 that allows you to receive channels like NBC, FOX, ABC and CBS all for free in HD.
+Camping World offers the Winegard Rayzar (on sale for $39.99) that allows you to receive channels like NBC, FOX, ABC, and CBS in HD—all for free.
 It pulls channels in up to 25 miles away and sticks right on your window.

 “Works great.
 Picked up 6 channels after we had it all hooked up.
 Well worth the money.”
 KBrack Etowah, TN